 For areas outside of OU- 1, clearing of vegetation will primarily involve the grading and removing of grassy areas without woody overgrowth.
+Small vegetation will be removed with a brush hog and/or cut with tree shears.
+Small woody vegetation would be chipped in placed and placed as surface mulch.
+Large woody vegetation would be avoided and worked around as practical.
+Root balls are not anticipated to be removed during the clearing for the air monitoring placement.
 This clearing will primarily involve grading the topsoil and grassed areas into an area which will be taken to a stockpile on the North Quarry Landfill crown area.
 The perimeter of the stockpile area will be protected with erosion control silt fencing.
 Once the barrier pre-excavation surface has been finalized, this stockpiled topsoil will be reused as a soil cover over any waste that is exposed during barrier construction, or alternatively may be used as cover on the waste relocation area(s).